BojanKverh/ThreadingLib/README.md

   method or too many errors occured during one session.

 <h2>Compiling</h2>
-This library is based on Qt's multithreading capabilities, so it should be crossplatform To compile it, just execute:
+This library is based on Qt's multithreading capabilities, so it should be crossplatform.

+To compile it, just execute: